mherling/DistrictHeatSim/README.md

 - the controller for the heat exchangers is not working perfectly at this point, maybe an alternative system has to be implemented

-- The geoJSON format is used as it can be used in advanced simulation software like SIM-VICUS (https://www.sim-vicus.de)
+- Transition to English, CRS setting automation in QGIS, timeseries result storage, multiple heat pumps support, and controller optimization.
-- Currently the combination with further python-based simulation tools like flixOpt (https://github.com/flixOpt/flixOpt) or EnSySim (https://github.com/HSZittauGoerlitz/EnSySim) is being evaluated.
+- Evaluating integration with advanced simulation tools like SIM-VICUS, flixOpt, and EnSySim.

 # Contributing

-Contributions or ideas for the project are welcome.
-Please adhere to standard coding practices and submit pull requests for review.
+Contributions and ideas are welcome, with standard coding practices and pull request submissions.

 # License
 Current version of software written and maintained by Jonas Pfeiffer (HSZG)